JayyyR/PancakesOnPlates/README.md

 viewMap.addViewMapSwappedListener(listener);
 ```

-You can also remove individual listeners with `removeStackChangedListener(StackChangedListener)` / `removeViewMapSwappedListener` or remove all of them with `clearStackChangedListeners()` / `clearViewMapSwappedListeners`.
+You can also remove individual listeners with `removeStackChangedListener(StackChangedListener)` / `removeViewMapSwappedListener(ViewMapSwappedListener)` or remove all of them with `clearStackChangedListeners()` / `clearViewMapSwappedListeners`.

 Persist `ViewFactory` instances, in order, across configuration changes: